 It’s seen as desirable to keep gardens as low maintenance as possible or to pave over front lawns to create extra parking space.
 However, doing so prevents water from draining away naturally.

 Leaving a grassy area not only gives a route for water to drain away, the grass itself will also help to soak up some water.
 If everyone left their gardens as grass and soil, there would be less danger of flooding for everyone (source).

 If you really need to pave over the garden, make sure you implement a good drainage system and use permeable materials.
 Doing so can even help avoid you needing planning permission.

 Perhaps the most basic and common flood defences around.
 Sandbags placed around places water can enter property are not 100% effective, but they do slow water ingression down significantly and help to divert it away from your home.

 They are cheap and quick to install.
+You can buy heavy duty sand bags on Amazon.
 Just keep a few bags ready to go in a garage or shed so that if a flash flood occurs, you can quickly put the sandbags down where you need them.

 6. Install Self Sealing Air Bricks

 One of the main ways flooding causes damage to properties is when it enters through air bricks.
 Air bricks are the bricks with holes in you’ll find around the outside of your house, raised a little from the ground.

 They provide ventilation for suspended wooden floors that prevents moisture build-up and therefore damp or rot problems in flooring.
 In normal conditions, they are very effective.